richsoni/richsoni-songs/man-of-constant-sorrow.md

 title: Man Of Constant Sorrow
 ---

-i am a man of constant sorrow
+I am a man of constant sorrow
-ive seen trouble all my days
+I've seen trouble all my days
-ill say goodbye to old towaco
+I'll say goodbye to old Towaco
-where i was born and partly raised
+Where I was born and partly raised

-through this open world im bound and shambled
+Through this open world I'm bound and shambled
-stuck in a corporate ladder game
+Stuck in a corporate ladder game
-im about to ride that morning railroad
+I'm about to ride that morning railroad
-perhaps ill die upon that train
+Perhaps I'll die upon that train

-they say my jobs in danger
+They say my jobs in danger
-if i dont work some more
+If i don't work some more
-but heres one promise too ya
+But heres one promise too ya
-5pm and im out the door
+5pm and I'm out the door

-im going back to old towaco
+I'm going back to old Towaco
-the place i started from
+The place I started from
-if i knowed how bad theyd treat me
+If I knowed how bad they'd treat me
-babe i never woulda come
+Babe, I never woulda come